JTylerBoylan/starq/README.md

 ### Pointers
 - The objects in the code are usually single instance, meaning they only exist once in memory, and are shared to other objects using its pointer, or memory address
 - Typically, using pointers requires allocating and deallocating space in memory (using `free` and `delete`), but it makes the code prone to memory-leaks (when memory is repeatedly allocated, but never de-allocated), which fills up the memory with useless objects
-- To combat this, we use the STL's (C++ Standard Library) implementation of 'special pointers', namely `shared_ptr`, which automatically de-allocates pointers when they go out-of-scope
+- To combat this, we use the STL's (C++ Standard Library) implementation of 'special pointers', namely `shared_ptr`, which automatically de-allocate the memory when they go out-of-scope
 - We use the method `std::make_shared<ObjectType>(param1, param2, ...)` to construct a new `shared_ptr` of type `ObjectType`
 - In the code, the shortcut `ObjectType::Ptr` is defined to be used instead of `shared_ptr<ObjectType>`